MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ## Before you begin

-For Linux distributions with `dnf`, such as RHEL 8/9 or CentOS Stream 8/9, there are RPM packages for Azure CLI.
+- For Linux distributions with `dnf`, such as RHEL 8/9 or CentOS Stream 8/9, there are RPM packages for Azure CLI.
+These packages depend on the `python3` package.

+> [!IMPORTANT]
-- Azure CLI 2.38.0 (released on 07/05/2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
-Microsoft will not provide any other updates or bug fixes on this version.
+> Azure CLI 2.38.0 (released on 07/05/2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life
+> of the operating systems.
+Microsoft will not provide additional updates or bug fixes on this version.
+>

-- Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
-Packages provided by Red Hat and CentOS repositories are maintained and supported by their respective distributions.
+> Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
+> Packages provided by Red Hat and CentOS repositories are maintained and supported by their respective distributions.

-Use the `yum` package manager if you are using a Linux systems that don't support the `dnf` package manager.
+- Use the `yum` package manager if you are using a Linux system that doesn't support the `dnf` package manager.

-The `azure-cli` package supports ARM64 architecture from CLI version [2.46.0](release-notes-azure-cli.md#march-07-2023).
+- The `azure-cli` package supports ARM64 architecture from CLI version [2.46.0](release-notes-azure-cli.md#march-07-2023).

 ## Install Azure CLI